Category Archives: Russian Royals

 Feodor had three half-siblings from his father’s second marriage to Natalya Kirillovna Naryshkina:

 On February 9, 1676, five years after marrying Natalya Kiillovna, Alexei I, Tsar of All Russia unexpectedly died of a heart attack at the age of 46.
-He was succeeded by his eldest surviving son from his first marriage, 15-year-old Feodor.
+His eldest surviving son succeeded him from his first marriage, 15-year-old Feodor.
 Even though Feodor had been well educated and had a fine intellect, his debilitating physical condition prevented him from really reigning.
 Throughout Feodor’s reign, the government was largely run by Artamon Sergeyevich Matveev, who had raised Natalya Kirillovna and had become a close friend of her husband Alexei.

 During Feodor’s reign, many reforms were started, but most of them could not be completed due to his short reign.
-Military reforms that had started during the reigns of the two previous tsars continued.
+Military reforms begun during the reigns of the two previous tsars continued.
 Further reforms strengthened the centralization of the government and reduced the influence of the Patriarch of the Russian Orthodox Church in state affairs.
 Like his father, Feodor was very devout and also wrote some hymns.
-He was also the first tsar to dress in the Western style and the first tsar not to have a beard.
-Under his rule, the Russian Empire began to move closer to European influence.
+He was also the first tsar to dress in the Western style and not to have a beard.
+Under his rule, the Russian Empire moved closer to European influence.

 On the advice of his court favorites, Feodor married Agaphia Simeonovna Grushevskaya on July 18, 1680, at the Assumption Cathedral in the Moscow Kremlin.
 Feodor’s only child Tsarevich Ilya Feodorovich was born on July 11, 1681, and died ten days later.
 Agaphia Simeonovna had died three days after her son’s birth.
 Feodor married a second time to Marfa Matveyevna Apraksin on February 24, 1682, but the marriage was childless.

-Tombs of Tsar Feodor III and his brother Tsar Ivan V; Photo Credit – Wikipedia
+Tombs of Tsar Feodor III and his brother Tsar Ivan V; Credit – Wikipedia

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.